opencord/cord/docs/quickstart_physical.md

       - Username: `padmin@vicci.org`
       - Password: `letmein`
    - Select *VTN_ONOS_app* in the table
-   - Verfy that the *Backend status text* has a green check with the message *successfully enacted*
+   - Verify that the *Backend status text* has a green check with the message *successfully enacted*
    - Select *Attributes* tab
    - Look for the *rest_onos/v1/network/configuration/* attribute.
 Verify that its value looks correct for the VTN app's network configuration.